KainatUmar1/Contact-Information-Form/README.md

 # Contact-Information-Form

 # Project Overview
-Welcome to the `HTML Form Project`!
+Welcome to the **Contact Information Form project**!
 This project demonstrates the creation and validation of a simple yet comprehensive HTML form.
 It is designed to collect contact information while showcasing various form elements and styling techniques.
 The form includes input fields of different types, a JavaScript-based validation mechanism, and a clean, user-friendly design.

 # Features
 - Comprehensive Form Elements: The form includes a variety of input types such as text, email, number, password, URL, checkbox, color, and date.